Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Extension to RKHS Regression

 \textbf{Experimental Setup:} We set the baseline kernel eigenvalue spectrum as $\lambda_{j,0} = j^{-1.1}$ and the fixed signal coefficients as $\theta_j^* = j^{-4}$.
 To study the impact of misalignment between the kernel spectrum and the signal, we introduce a severity parameter $\alpha \ge 0$ and define the modified eigenvalue spectrum as with $D=80$.
 As $\alpha$ increases, the leading $D$ eigenvalues become progressively magnified, with the largest index having the most significant increase.
 Consequently, the modified kernel places more emphasis on directions that receive less signal energy, so the optimal KPCPE selects more principal components.

 As the severity parameter $\alpha$ grows, only the first $D$ eigenvalues are changed while the rest of the spectrum is untouched.
-Among the changed ones, the leading eigenvalues are magnified by a smaller constant, so that the resulting kernel has its leading subspaces being on the directions in which the signal has less of its energy and thus increases the misalignment.
+Among the changed ones, the leading eigenvalues are magnified by a smaller constant, so that the resulting kernel has its leading subspaces aligned with the directions in which the signal has less of its energy and thus increases the misalignment.

-For each $\alpha$ in a specified grid, we compute two quantities: \begin{itemize} \item The Effective Span Dimension
+For each $\alpha$ in a specified grid, we compute two quantities: \begin{itemize} \item The Effective Span Dimension: